Margaret Minnicks has been an online writer for many years. She researches and shares remedies for using certain products for illnesses.

 It is very fortunate that it doesn't matter too much today because most people get jobs based on their talent instead of the color of their skin.
 If you don't believe that, ask Dwayne "The Rock" Johnson who has a white mother and a black father.
 He has a long list of movies to his credit.

 Former President Barack Obama had a white mother and a father from Kenya.
 He didn't run into a problem because of his color but because of where he was born.
 He was President of the United States for eight years, and during most of that time, Donald Trump claimed he was not a United States citizen.
-Obama acknowledges both of his parents of different races.
+Obama acknowledges his parents of different races.
 However, his official White House records describe him as African-American.

 Celebrities with a Black Mother and a White Father